GreenSoupDeveloper/COS-OS/README.md

-# COS, a kernel written in C#
+# COS, a operative system written in C#
-COS (C# Operative System) or COSK is a kernel written in C# with COSMOS
+COS (C# Operative System) or COSK is a OS written in C# with the Kernel COSMOS